gipalob/8-Bit-RISC-RNS/8-bit-RISC-RNS/README.md

 |  1    | rs1[1]          |
 |  0    | rs1[0]          |

 - The rs1/rs2 domain flags indicate which register file rs1/rs2 are sourced from; The RNS domain or integer domain register file.
-Note that 'rs3', which is taken from the bit-indices that are normally designated for rd, and exclusively used for `RLOAD` and `RSTORE`, is always a 3-bit address signal.
+Note that 'rs3' (referred to as `op3` in the code), which is taken from the bit-indices that are normally designated for rd, and exclusively used for `RSTORE` and `OUTPUT`, is always a 3-bit address signal.
 - For R-M type instructions, rd will always be a RNS domain register.